-The remediation works of the former sludge pond located within the premises of the factory kept on going in 2015.
-Tessenderlo also introduced to OVAM in 2015 a remediation project aiming at creating on the former Kepkensberg sludge pond a storage facility for the materials coming from the remediation of Winterbeek and Grote Laak and from various remediated sites of Tessenderlo Chemie.
-A radiological monitoring has been imposed to this facility.
+The remediation works of the former sludge pond located within the premises of the factory kept on going in 2016.
+Tessenderlo also prepared on the former Kepkensberg sludge pond the development of a storage facility for the materials coming from the remediation of Winterbeek and Grote Laak and from various remediated sites of Tessenderlo Chemie.
+A radiological monitoring has been imposed to this facility, which will start its activities in 2017.